Skip to content

 If multiple ingresses define the same host and the same predicates, traffic routing may become non-deterministic.

 Consider the following two ingresses which have the same hostname and therefore overlap.
-In skipper the routing of this is currently undefined as skipper doesn’t pick one over the other, but just creates routes (possible overlapping) for each of the ingresses.
+In Skipper the routing of this is currently undefined as skipper doesn’t pick one over the other, but just creates routes (possible overlapping) for each of the ingresses.

 In this example (taken from the issues we saw in production clusters) one ingress points to a service with no endpoints and the other to a service with endpoints.
 (Most likely service-x was renamed to service-x-live and the old ingress was forgot).